Tesla Technology

 Which EU Countries Are Next After the Netherlands?

-Tesla's roadmap (as reported by basenor.com in early 2026) targets a broader EU FSD rollout starting April 2026, following the Netherlands approval.
+Tesla's roadmap (as reported by basenor.com in early 2026) targets a broader EU FSD rollout with Netherlands approval on April 10, 2026, EU-wide via mutual recognition expected summer 2026, following the Netherlands approval.

 The sequencing is likely to follow the EU mutual recognition framework.
 Once the Netherlands approves FSD under EU type-approval regulations, other member states can fast-track their own approvals by recognising the Dutch certification.
 Expected timeline: